artwebster/lighthouse-testing-util/README.md

 to do:

-- add husky, testing on backend
+- add SSE
-- upload frontend
+- add testing
-- switch to websocket
+- build out frontend
 - connect a db